C-Stew/SkyrimSE-Modlist/index.md

     - Do the same with **JKs Skyrim_Cutting Room Floor_Patch.esp**, but instead enter **JKs Skyrim.esp** in the rule and save it.
   - In LOOT, navigate to **fallenbridgesSSE-Patch.esp** and add a **Load After** rule for **fallentreebridgesSSE.esp** and save it.
 - Now, refresh content and sort your load order again.

+Due to Vortex being stubborn, these rules must also be added within Vortex.
+- Go to the plugins menu
+- Click **Manage Rules** on the orange bar at the top.
+- Add the Load After rules as they were in LOOT.
+  - *You should have 5 rules.*
+    - landscape fixes for grass mods.esp needs to load after folkvangr - grass and landscape overhaul.esp
+    - jks skyrim_cutting room floor_patch.esp needs to load after jks skyrim.esp
+    - fallenbridgessse-patch.esp needs to load after fallentreebridgessse.esp
+    - nat.esp needs to load after enhancedlightsandfx.esp
+    - jks skyrim.esp needs to load after cutting room floor.esp
+- Click the **Sort Now** button on the orange bar at the top.

 Leave LOOT open, as the next step is fixing all of those yellow warnings it showed using **SSEEdit**.
 While SSEEdit can be run through Vortex, it is easier not to.